 The health benefits of pollen are incredible!
 Bennett’s Honey Farm brings you fresh, raw bee pollen from Northern California.
-This pollen is superior in flavor, texture, and nutritional content because it is harvested directly from 4th generation, family run apiaries, cold-stored and vacuum packed to preserve the delicate synergistic balance provided by nature.
+This pollen is superior in flavor, texture, and nutritional content because it is harvested directly from 4th generation, family-run apiaries, cold-stored, and vacuum-packed to preserve the delicate synergistic balance provided by nature.

 Due to the high nutrient potency, bee pollen should be taken in small amounts at first with an increased dosage after a week or two.
-People prone to allergies and immune deficiency should consult their physician before adding bee pollen to the diet.
+People prone to allergies and immune deficiency should consult their physician before adding bee pollen to their diet.

 It is suggested that you put your bee pollen in the fridge or freezer.